zyedidia/knit/README.md

       --keep-going          keep going even if recipes fail -q, --quiet               don't print commands
   -r, --root                run target relative to the root Knitfile
-      --shell string        shell to use when executing (default "sh") -s, --style string        printer style to use (basic, steps, progress) (default "basic") -j, --threads int         number of cores to use (default 8) -t, --tool string         subtool to invoke (use '-t list' to list subtools); further flags are passed to the subtool
+      --shell string        shell to use when executing commands (default "sh") -s, --style string        printer style to use (basic, steps, progress) (default "basic") -j, --threads int         number of cores to use (default 8) -t, --tool string         subtool to invoke (use '-t list' to list subtools); further flags are passed to the subtool